-Librarians and other information workers negotiate the most favourable terms for access to works on behalf of their users and seek to ensure that access is not unnecessarily prevented or hindered by the mode of administration of intellectual property laws and that licenses do not override exceptions for libraries contained in national legislation.
-Librarians and other information workers encourage governments to establish an intellectual property regime that that appropriately respects balance between the interests of rightsholders and individuals and the institutions such as libraries which serve them.
+Librarians and other information workers negotiate the most favourable licence and purchase terms for access to works with rights holders, on behalf of their users and seek to ensure that access is not unnecessarily prevented or hindered by the mode of administration of intellectual property laws.
+It is also the profession's duty to advocate for exceptions and limitations to copyright restrictions for libraries.

+Librarians and other information workers seek to encourage governments to establish an intellectual property regime that favours the development and protection of national and local creativity.

-Librarians and other information workers also advocate that copyright terms should be limited and that information that has fallen in the public domain remains public and free.
+Librarians and other information workers also advocate that copyright restrictions should not be expanded beyond a reasonable time limitation and ensure that information that has fallen in the public domain remains public and free.